How does a local Italian restaurant survive the Great Depression, a world war, countless Buffalo blizzards and a flood?

 It’s pretty simple, actually.
 Delicious food, good prices, generous portions and a warm atmosphere.

-Santasiero’s on Niagara Street has been a West Side staple for 98 years and is one of the city’s oldest restaurants.
+Santasiero’s Restaurant on Niagara Street has been a West Side staple for 99 years and is one of the city’s oldest restaurants.
 Even a flood in 2015 couldn’t get in its way.
-When it reopened it was by design that much of the restaurant stayed the same – from the red and white checkered table cloths to traditional Italian wine tumblers and tables close enough together to make you feel like you’re part of one big family.
+When it reopened it was by design that much of the restaurant stayed the same – from the red and white checkered table cloths to traditional Italian wine tumblers and an atmosphere to make you feel like you’re part of one big family.

 The food though.
 The food is what keeps people coming back.